cssturaro/html-css-javascript/README.md

 Welcome to my web development learning repository! 🚀

 This repository contains all the projects and experiments I have created while learning **HTML, CSS, and JavaScript**.
-From simple webpages to interactive components, this is most of my progress in front-end development.
+From simple webpages to interactive components, this is most of my progress in front-end development (I'm always learning, so there will be updates).

 ### 🔹 What You’ll Find Here:
 - Basic and advanced HTML structures